psyking841/ibm-cos-simple-fs/README.md

 # Given flat_object_list being the one in Problem statement, building a tree structure using:
 > tree = COSBucketTree(bucket_name='test-bucket', object_list=flat_object_list) # flat_object_list should be a list of strings

-# Get all leaves as path string
+# Get all leaves as a list of path strings
 > leaf_paths = tree.get_leaf_paths()

 # Print the tree representation of the file system structure